vdemichev/DiaNN/README.md

 ```
 Note that --lib-fixed-mod is no longer necessary as the library generated in Step 1 already contains (mTRAQ) at the N-terminus and lysines of each peptide.

 **Scenario 3**.
-The library is a regular label-free library (empirical or predicted), and multiplexing is achieved via chemical labelling with a label other than mTRAQ.
-The reason this scenario is treated differently from Scenario 2 is that DIA-NN's in silico predictor has not been specifically trained for labels other than mTRAQ, and therefore an extra step to generate predictions is not necessary.
+The library is a regular label-free library (empirical or predicted), and multiplexing is achieved via chemical labelling with a label other than mTRAQ or a label for which DIA-NN has been fine-tuned.
+The reason this scenario is treated differently from Scenario 2 is that if DIA-NN's in silico predictor has not been specifically trained for a label, the extra step to generate label-specific predictions is not necessary.
 Simply run DIA-NN as you would do in Scenario 1, except the --fixed-mod declaration will have a non-zero mass in this case and will not be a label.
 For example, for 5-channel dimethyl as described by [Thielert et al](https://doi.org/10.15252/msb.202211503):
 ```
 ‐‐fixed‐mod Dimethyl, 28.0313, nK
 --lib-fixed-mod Dimethyl